Home » Habana Developer Blog » Leveraging Intel Gaudi for Distributed Training with FSDP

 Before getting started, you will need to set up your environment.

-1. You will want to start by provisioning an Intel Gaudi instance from the Intel® Tiber® Developer Cloud.
+1. You will want to start by provisioning an Intel Gaudi instance from the Intel® Tiber® AI Cloud.
 See Getting Access in the Developer webpage for more information.

 2. After that, you will need to follow these instructions to use the Intel Gaudi PyTorch Docker image.
 Although it is possible to use Gaudi without containers, we find it to be the most straightforward way to get started.